Award-winning playwright Sir Tom Stoppard dies aged 88

 He also adapted Ford Madox Ford’s Parade’s End for TV which starred Benedict Cumberbatch and Rebecca Hall and contributed to the screenplay for Indiana Jones and the Last Crusade.

-Lead singer and co-founder of the Rolling Stones Sir Mick Jagger paid tribute to Sir Tom in a post shared on X, describing him as his “favourite playwright”.
+Sir Mick paid tribute to Sir Tom in a post shared on X, describing him as “my favourite playwright”.

-“Tom Stoppard was my favourite playwright.
-He leaves us with a majestic body of intellectual and amusing work.
-I will always miss him,” he said.
+In a tribute which was shared with the Press Association, he added: “Tom was a giant of the English theatre, both highly intellectual and very funny in all his plays and scripts.

+“He had a dazzling wit and loved classical and popular music alike which often featured in his huge body of work.

+“We extend our heartfelt condolences to his family, colleagues, and all whose lives he enriched.”

+London’s Royal Court Theatre also paid tribute to Sir Tom, posting on its official X account that he was “a playwright whose work probed the deepest human mysteries of truth, time, mortality and frailty while dazzling with wit, laughter and the buoyancy of the human spirit”.

-In 1997, he was knighted by the late Queen Elizabeth II for his services to literature, and won the David Cohen Prize for Literature in 2017.
+Sir Tom was knighted by the late Queen Elizabeth II in 1997 for his services to literature and won the David Cohen Prize for Literature in 2017.

-She made Sir Tom a member of the Order of Merit in 2000: the special distinction granted by the monarch to those who have advanced the fields of arts, learning, literature, and science, and limited to only 24 members at a time.
+The late Queen made Sir Tom a member of the Order of Merit in 2000, the special distinction granted by the monarch to those who have advanced the fields of arts, learning, literature, and science, and limited to only 24 members at a time.

-A production of his play Arcadia, which is set in an English country house, Sidley Park, across two time periods, the early 19th century and the present day, will be on at The Old Vic in London from January.
+A production of his play Arcadia, set in an English country house across the early 19th century and the present day, will be performed at The Old Vic in London from January.